-If it's a cabin getaway to a faraway place, surrounded by pristine nature with just you and the family that you seek, then America's national parks are just the thing.
-These pristine displays of nature aren't just summertime destinations.
+If it's a cabin getaway to a faraway place, surrounded by pristine scenery with just you and the family that you seek, then America's national parks are just the thing.
+These glorious displays of nature aren't just summertime destinations.
 You can go somewhere like Bryce Canyon National Park in Utah to see the red rock capped with snow or cozy up in a mountain hut in Virginia's Shenandoah National Park.
 The winter months offer a host of free ranger-led tours, junior ranger activities, and wildlife education programs without the heat and the crowds.

 "The Polar Express" is an iconic kids' book and movie that the Grand Canyon Railway brings to life every winter.
 The scenic railway that trails along one of the Natural Wonders of the World is transformed into the North Pole come December, offering children a once-in-a-lifetime ride on The Polar Express.
 Dozens of these festive train rides have popped up all over the country, but this one is special because of its locale.
-The train ride includes warm cookies, hot chocolate, a reading of the nostalgic tale, and, of course, an appearance from Santa, himself.
-Be sure to book ahead as these trains can sell out months in advance.
+The train ride includes warm cookies, hot chocolate, a reading of the nostalgic tale, and, of course, an appearance from Santa himself.
+Be sure to book ahead, as these trains can sell out months in advance.

 If it's warm weather you seek, the Lone Star State may be your best bet.
 Texas is cheaper and quieter than Florida, which is downright swarming with tourists come December.
 The coastal destination of Galveston, for instance, lingers around 60 degrees during the final month of the year, as do Houston and Austin.
-It isn't swimsuit weather, but it's nice enough for a t-shirt and you might even run into one of those iconic palm trees with Christmas lights while you're there.
+It isn't swimsuit weather, but it's nice enough for a T-shirt and you might even run into one of those iconic palm trees with Christmas lights while you're there.

 December is prime skiing season and there are countless resorts dotted around the country that cater specifically to kids.
 At some—like Colorado's famed Aspen Snowmass, Keystone, and Steamboat—your kids may even be able to ski for free.
 Family-friendly ski areas around the country offer beginner ski and snowboarding lessons, discounted lift tickets, and additional events like sledding, too.
 Meanwhile, the adults can show off their own skills on the slopes.

 Yes, there is actually a town called Santa Claus and it features such street names as Christmas Boulevard, Candy Cane Lane, and Mistletoe Drive.
-This little hamlet in Indiana has completely maximized on its festive names, erecting more than 20 statues of the big man in red, himself, around town.
+This little hamlet in Indiana has completely maximized on its festive names, erecting more than 20 statues of the big man in red around town.
 Santa Claus is even home to the only post office offering a "Santa Claus" postmark.
 It employs an army of elves to reply to nearly half a million letters each year.
 It's no surprise that its population of 3,000 multiplies around the holidays.

 Trade in charming carriages for dog sleds during your vacation in Montana, Wyoming, or Alaska.
 When you're not cozied up next to a fireplace sipping cocoa, you'll be out having the adventure of a lifetime, trailing behind a pack of hyper huskies, watching the winter wonderland scenery zoom by.
 People even dog sled in Maine and Minnesota, so you shouldn't have any trouble finding a place close to home.
 You might even come back with a few tricks of your own.